0334321-LSE/SDCC-Distribuited-Page-Rank/README.md

     git clone https://github.com/0334321-LSE/SDCC-Distribuited-Page-Rank.git

 ## Requirements
-To run the programs you must have installed on your EC2 instance:<br>
+To run the programs you must have installed on your EC2 instance:
 - Go, in particular, the project is written with SDK 1.19.3
 - Docker & Docker-Compose
 - AWS CLI
 - Zip

 ## Structure
 There are three main parts:<br>